Installation

 Configure object storage

-The BSR requires either S3-compatible object storage or Azure Blob Storage.
+The BSR requires either S3-compatible object storage, Azure Blob Storage, or GCS.

 S3